 The Sea Scouts took turns using the scoop and soon had the area cleaned up.
 The feedback was very positive, the scoop worked as designed.

-Some problems were:- 1) Lock washers on the nuts holding the handle in place,
+1) Lock washers on the nuts holding the handle in place,

 2) Handle extension tended to rotate,